 Historical ORSANCO metals data, collected by standard grab sample techniques for total recoverable metals analysis, indicated violations of Aquatic Life Use Criteria1.
 In October 2000 the Commission adopted dissolved metals criteria believing that its total recoverable metals data indicating aquatic life impairment was not consistent with the findings of its fish population studies and that the dissolved portion of most metal contaminants was the more toxic and bioavailable component.
 Clean metals sampling data, collected since 1998 at three stations and at all Ohio River stations by 2003 has indicated few violations of aquatic life use criteria (<10% violations per year at all stations).

-To support dissolved metals criteria and the development of numeric translators for dissolved metals, a sampling plan was implemented to characterize dissolved metals concentrations in the Ohio River.
-Using a modification2 to the clean technique devised by the Virginia Department of Environmental Quality for ultra-clean collection to satisfy USEPA 1669 Field Methods, ORSANCO now samples all 15 of its Ohio River main stem Bimonthly Sampling Program locations for filtered and unfiltered metals.
+To support dissolved metals criteria and the development of numeric translators for dissolved metals a sampling plan was implemented to characterize dissolved metals concentrations in the Ohio River.
+Using a modification2 to the clean technique devised by the Virginia Department of Environmental Quality for ultra-clean collection to satisfy USEPA 1669 Field Methods3, ORSANCO now samples all 17 of its Ohio River main stem Bimonthly Sampling Program locations for dissolved and total recoverable metals.

 Use of this equipment eliminates a sampler’s direct contact with the containers and stream sample itself and minimizes exposure of the sample and container to ambient air.
 All equipment used for collection is cleaned, rinsed and double-bagged by the laboratory to prevent contamination during transport and storage.
 Containers and equipment are manipulated with gloved hands only, for the one-person method used by ORSANCO one gloved hand is “dirty hand” and the other “clean hand” in place of a two-person team segregating tasks to one or the other person.

-For more information on ORSANCO Clean Metals Sampling Program, please contact Eben Hobbins.
+For more information on ORSANCO Clean Metals Sampling Program, please contact Bridget Taylor.